ItsRokun/friendbook/README.md

-## Friendbook - Social Media Prototype
+## Friendbook - Simple Social Media

 Welcome to Friendbook, a social media prototype designed to showcase the features of a dynamic and interactive platform for users to connect, share, and communicate in real time.